Pesto Portabello Mushroom Burgers

 - 1 large handful baby arugula or spinach

-Heat up the grill to medium-high.
-While the grill is heating, drizzle the oil and vinegar over the mushroom caps and rub all over with your hands.
+Heat up the grill to medium-high or turn on the oven broiler with the rack at the highest level.
+While the grill./broiler are heating, drizzle the oil and vinegar over the mushroom caps and rub all over with your hands.
 Season liberally with salt and pepper.

-When the grill is hot, put on the mushrooms cap side down.
-Cover the grill and cook until they look quite tender on one side without burning, about 5 minutes.
-Turn over, cover, and cook on the second side for 3 to 5 minutes until tender but not shriveled.
+Put the mushrooms, cap-side-down, on the hot grill (set on a baking sheet and put under a broiler, if using).
+If grilling, cover the grill.
+Cook until they look quite tender on one side without burning, about 5 minutes.
+Turn over, cover (if grilling), and cook on the second side for 3 to 5 minutes until tender but not shriveled.
 For the last minute of cooking, set a slice of cheese on each mushroom to melt.
-Toast the buns on the grill.
+Toast the buns on the grill or in the oven.

 Remove the buns and mushrooms.
 Spread a thin layer of pesto on the top and bottom of each bun.
 Set the mushrooms on each of the bottom buns.
 Top with the peppers, followed by the tomatoes and arugula or spinach.
 Serve immediately.